The Last Movie Star: Plot

 An aging movie star is invited to a small, local film festival in Nashville.
 He attends and goes on a journey throughout his past as he faces the fact that his glory days are behind him.

 The story begins with Vic Edwards, old, frail, and frustrated trying to perform everyday tasks.
 Although once a top movie star, he is ignored by an attractive woman while shopping.
 He has lunch with his friend Sonny and mentions he has been invited to get a lifetime achievement award at a film festival in Tennessee.
 Sonny tells him that this film festival has a great reputation, Clint Eastwood was a recent recipient, and encourages him to go.
-Thinking it might improve his mood, Vic agrees, but is unpleasantly surprised at the airport that his seat isn't in first class but in coach.
-Arriving at the airport, he is met by Lil, his assigned personal assistant and driver, who not only doesn't know who he is but hasn't bothered to clean the trash out of the back seat of her dilapidated car.
+Thinking it might improve his mood, Vic agrees, but is unpleasantly surprised at the airport that his seat is coach rather than first class.
+Arriving at the airport, he is met by Lil, his assigned personal assistant and driver, who is not only unfamiliar with him but has not bothered to clean the trash out of the back seat of her dilapidated car.

 Vic's irritation is increased when she takes him to a low-budget motel, not the high-class hotel he was expecting.
 He states that no way did Clint Eastwood stay there.
 Lil then takes him to the film festival which is run by her brother Doug.
-There Vic finds out it's not the prestigious film festival that Sonny had mentioned, but a shoe-string festival where the films are shown in the back room of a bar.
+There Vic discovers the it is not the prestigious film festival that Sonny had mentioned, but a shoe-string festival where the films are shown in the back room of a bar.
 Vic begins drinking heavily, and although the 30 to 40 people attending are in awe of him, he replies to their questions with contempt, and shortly walks out.